Install Chrono

 At this point you just created a project that will be later used to build Chrono.
 You can close CMake.

-• Create a build directory outside of the Chrono source directory (mkdir chrono_build) and change your current directory to it: cd chrono_build.
+• Create a build directory different from the Chrono source directory (as Chrono prohibits "in-source" builds) and change your current directory to it.

-• Run ccmake /path/to/chrono from the build directory.
-A text based GUI will appear in the terminal.
+• Run ccmake <path-to-chrono-sources> from the build directory.
+A Curses-based GUI will appear in the terminal.

 • Enter c to Configure and continue.
 The interface will reload to a new screen with more options.